Gorgeous-Patrick/Blog/content/about/_index.md

 I love working on web.
 I am familiar with most aspects of it, including back-end engineering and computer security.
 I have developed several projects in school.
 You can check the portfolio tab and see all of them.

-Click <a href="https://statics.patrickli.one/resume.pdf">here</a> to download my resume.
+Click <a href="https://statics.patrickli.one/resume.pdf">here</a> to download my resume, or <a href="https://statics.patrickli.one/resume_chinese.pdf">here</a> for the chinese version.